 Cons:

-- The 6-fluid-ounce tank may require frequent attention depending on moisture levels.
+- May require frequent attention depending on moisture levels and storage conditions.

 - Best suited for residential, enclosed spaces rather than larger or heavily damp areas.